apiel/test-crawler/packages/test-crawler/README.md

 **[► Try it directly on GitHub](https://apiel.github.io/test-crawler/live/)**

 test-crawler is a tool for end to end testing, by crawling a website and making some snapshot comparison.
-Right now, it is mainly focus on visual regression testing but it will most likely support html comparison in the future.
+This is fully open-source and can be self hosted or use directly on GitHub.

 ## Getting started